Proxmox VE

 pct stop 200

-# Execute command inside container
+# Execute a command inside a container

 pct exec 200 -- apt update